 In this example, both players are priced at 17/20.
 A £100 bet on either player will return £185.

-The handicap shows that Roger Federer must win his match by at least 5.5 games (which means in reality he needs to win by 6 or more).
+The handicap shows that Roger Federer must win his match by at least 5.5 games (which means he needs to win by 6 or more).
 Your bet on Federer only wins if he wins by at least 5.5 games.
 If he loses the match outright or only wins by 5 games, your bet is a loser.

 Tomas Berdych has a little more leeway in that he can lose the game by up to 5.5 matches for your bet on him to pay.
 Berdych results in a payout if he wins outright or only loses by up to 5 games.
 If Berdych loses by 6 or more games, your bet is lost.

-Quick Tip: One simple way to view these bets is to imagine the handicap adds to or subtracts from that player’s final score.
-If you bet on Federer, just subtract 5.5 from his score and see if he’s still up against Berdych’s real score.
+Quick Tip: One simple way to view these tennis bets is to imagine the handicap adds to or subtracts from that player’s final score.
+If you bet on Federer, subtract 5.5 from his score and see if he’s still up against Berdych’s real score.
 If so, your bet is a winner.
 If you bet on Berdych, add 5.5 games to his final score and see if he’s ahead of Federer’s real score.

 Set Totals and Game Totals